Twin-2/reading-notes/Reading-04.md

 forms have to update a state as that is where we have dynamic data in React.

-So we have to make sure to have a setState method and any other methods mush work through that.
+So we have to make sure to have a setState method and any other methods must work through that.

+# Class 4 Lecture Dynamic forms
+package json hold meta info, automation scripts, and dependancies.

+**Everything is a form** Login pages are forms, FB posts ar forms...

+Purpose of forms: submit information.
+In react that would mean changing state.

+In reaqct you want to do two things with forms:
+1. update state on submit
+2. update state as the form is being changed.

+input type submit is a button that submits your form.

+you can set the form name to the same as the state name and then your setState function can look at the forme name to pick the state

 ## Things I want to know more about
+Why do we need to update on submit with a form if we are already updating state as we change?

+- numArray.sort((a, b) => a - b); // For ascending sort
+- numArray.sort((a, b) => b - a); // For descending sort

 ## Questions
 React Froms
 1. What is a ‘Controlled Component’?
    - It is a component that has an event form in it and also controlls the state based on that form.